yaodingyd/yaodingyd.github.io/_posts/2016-12-05-live-search-with-jquery-ui-and-php.md

     - PHP
 ---

 I am using jQuery UI Autocomplete to do a live search input widget.
-The one I'm looking for to would clickable items, and show complex content with each item.
+The one I'm looking for to would have clickable items, and show complex content with each item.
 Luckily, jQuery UI Autocomplete can achieve all this.

 Basic setup is simple enough: